AKotov-dev/dnscrypt-gui/README.md

 Testing was carried out by the WireShark network analyzer and showed high encryption efficiency.
 Without encryption with the `dns` filter, visited sites are easily and clearly tracked.
 With encryption enabled, this type of traffic disappears and turns into a chaotic stream of characters.
 Such encryption does not affect the performance in any way, but it has a positive effect on security.

-Made and tested in Mageia Linux-8/9.
+Made and tested in Mageia Linux.

 ![](https://github.com/AKotov-dev/dnscrypt-gui/blob/main/ScreenShot8.png)